9 Things That Surprised Me When I Moved From The East Coast of Canada To The West Coast

 Visiting English Bay for the first time blew my mind, to say the least.

-In my mind, palm trees were strictly reserved for vacations, so I was a bit confused when I casually strolled by a tropical-like street.
+In my mind, palm trees were strictly reserved for vacations, so I was a bit confused when I casually strolled by a street full of these.
+Little did I know, this is common on the West Coast.

 Don't bother checking the weather in Vancouver.
 It's rain, I promise.